CBT Career Counseling

 The list of the anxious thoughts we feel during this process is endless.
 What CBT does is help you counteract these negative thoughts and the emotions that come with them.
 In turn, you will learn new habits that can help you feel prepared as you make this transition.
 Whether that is through self-care or breathing techniques, CBT can help you put your best foot forward.

 CBT is a very powerful therapy approach.
 Over the years, I’ve seen CBT help many individuals change their careers and lives.
-To read more about this highly effective therapy please click HERE.
+Click to read more about how effective in office Cognitive Behavior Therapy and Online CBT can be.

 I am a Licensed Mental Health Counselor in Hawaii and an Accredited CBT Therapist in the UK with over 15 years of experience.
 I specialize in anxiety treatments and have received advanced specialist training in Cognitive Behavior Therapy and Compassion Focused Therapy.
-If you’re interested in learning more about how CBT can help you with a career change, please reach out to me at my Honolulu or London clinic to set up a free online CBT Test Drive.
+If you’re interested in learning more about how CBT can help you with a career change, please reach out to me at my Honolulu or London clinic to set up an Online CBT Test Drive.